CS171/Homework_instructions/week-08/lab/week-08_lab.md

 ### Pie Shape

-In his week's lab, we will introduce you to d3 shapes by creating a simple pie chart.
+In this week's lab, we will introduce you to D3 shapes by creating a simple pie chart.
 We will make use of the pie shape generator, i.e. the ***d3.pie()*** method, which computes the start and end angles of arcs that comprise a pie or donut chart.